 File a Claim

-Whether by phone, email, text, or our online portal, you can file a claim from anywhere at any time.
+Whether by phone or email, you can file a claim from anywhere at any time.